 THEREFORE, this means that everyone ordained today has been appointed by nothing more than faith in words that are written on pages in a book -the Bible.
 Every person’s ordination today is traced back to its beginning where someone read the Bible, believed it, and started appointing ministers.
 Does this mean that those ordinations are invalid simply because they came from a book?
 The answer is no. But yet, come ask a very similar question, Is ordination that comes from an organized group of believers using a website as 1 form of communication valid?
 Can you see the irony in this?

 2) From the perspective of a non-member of our organization #

 A non-member will fall into one of three categories: 1) the State; 2) the Christian believer; or 3) the non-believer.

-The State is not supposed to validate religions:
+The US Constitution requires the State to not validate religions: